JDeakin25/Milestones-Project-1-P3/README.md

 1. Whilst logged in to GitHub select the "Milestones-Project-1-P3" option from the repository list.
 2. Select the "settings" link from the main navigation bar.
-3. Select the "pages" link form the left side menu.
+3. Select the "pages" link from the left side menu.
 4. Under the "build & deployment" menu, within the "branch" menu, select "Deploy from branch".
 5. Select "main" and "/root" options.
 6. Click "save".